Hymns then blood: victims testify at Charlottesville rally trial

 CHARLOTTESVILLE, Va.
-(Reuters) - Before the car hit him, there was an upbeat atmosphere among those protesting a white nationalist rally in Virginia last year, a student recalled in court on Friday.
+(Reuters) - Before the car hit him, there was an upbeat atmosphere among those protesting a white nationalist rally in Virginia last year, a student has recalled in court.

 The next thing Aubtin Heydari, 22, remembered was being soaked in blood and wondering why he could not walk.

-Heydari testified at the second day of the trial of James Fields Jr., the white nationalist behind the wheel of the gray Challenger car that struck the victims, killing one and injuring 19 others.
+Heydari was testifying at the trial of James Fields Jr., the white nationalist behind the wheel of the gray Challenger car that struck the victims, killing one and injuring 19 others.

 Fields, 21, faces 10 charges for his role in the violence at the “Unite the Right” rally in Charlottesville in August 2017, including for the murder of Heather Heyer, a counterprotester killed in the collision, which was captured in widely seen videos.

-“A lot of people were singing protest songs and hymns, there was a lot of optimism,” Heydari testified in the Charlottesville Circuit Court, describing the mood before Fields drove into the crowd.
+“A lot of people were singing protest songs and hymns, there was a lot of optimism,” Heydari testified in the Charlottesville Circuit Court on Thursday, describing the mood before Fields drove into the crowd.
 Field says he acted in self-defense, terrified by the crowds near his car.

 Heydari also suffered a concussion that left him with severe memory loss.